GMLC-TDC/HELICS/docs/user-guide/multiSourceInputs.md

 # Multi Source Inputs

-On occasion it is useful to allow multiple source to feed an input.
-Creating an N to 1 relationship for publications to inputs.
+On occasion it is useful to allow multiple sources to feed an input, creating an N to 1 relationship for publications to inputs.
 This could occur on situations like a summing junction, or a switch that can be turned on or off from multiple other federates, or just to gather an input vector.
-While technically supported prior to [2.5.1](https://github.com/GMLC-TDC/HELICS/releases/tag/v2.5.1) the control and access to this feature of HELICS was not well though through or straightforward.
+While technically supported prior to [2.5.1](https://github.com/GMLC-TDC/HELICS/releases/tag/v2.5.1) the control and access to this feature of HELICS was not well thought through or straightforward.
 The developments in 2.5.1 made it possible to specify a mathematical reduce operation on multiple inputs to allow access to them as a single value or vector.

 ## Mechanics of multi-input handling